 - When the user is a step owner in an active plan file process, their plan file permissions will be "elevated" as needed to complete the current task.
-For example, the user will be elevated to Read/Write and Allow Save Data for an Edit Plan File step in a process.
-If this option is not enabled, then the user's permissions will be left as is, which may result in the user being unable to complete the task. - If the ownership assignment is through a role, enabling this option tells the process to consider this permission set when evaluating which role members should be step owners.
-If this option is not enabled, then this permission set will be ignored by the process. - Example user permissions for use with a plan file process
+For example, the user will be elevated to Read/Write and Allow Save Data for an Edit Plan File step in a process. - If the ownership assignment is through a role, enabling this option tells the process to consider this permission set when evaluating which role members should be step owners.
+If this option is not enabled, then this permission set will be ignored by the process.